 The strong influence of flanking dinucleotide sequences.

 AU-rich nucleotide composition immediately flanking miRNA sites has long been associated with increased site conservation and efficacy in cells (REF), but the biochemical basis of this phenomenon had not been investigated, presumably because of the sparsity of affinity measurements.
-To overcome this limitation, we separated the 8mer site into 256 different 12-nt sites, based on the dinucleotide sequences immediately flanking each side of the 8mer (e.g., AA–8mer–AA, AA–8mer–AC, …, UU-8mer-UU), and determined KD values for each of the 256 sites (Fig. 4A).
-This analysis revealed a 100-fold range in KD values, depending on the identities of the flanking dinucleotides of the 8mer (0.44 and 48.3 pM for AT–8mer–TA and GG–8mer–GG, respectively), with binding affinity strongly tracking the AU content of the flanking dinucleotides.
+To overcome this limitation, we separated the 8mer site into 256 different 12-nt sites, based on the dinucleotide sequences immediately flanking each side of the 8mer (e.g., AA-8mer-AA, AA-8mer-AC, …, UU-8mer-UU), and determined KD values for each of the 256 sites (Fig. 4A).
+This analysis revealed a 100-fold range in KD values, depending on the identities of the flanking dinucleotides of the 8mer (0.44 and 48.3 pM for AU-8mer-UA and GG-8mer-GG, respectively), with binding affinity strongly tracking the AU content of the flanking dinucleotides.
 Extending this analysis across all miR-1 site types (Fig. 4B), as well as to sites to the other miRNAs (fig. S4A–E) yielded similar results.
 Because the effect of flanking-dinucleotide context often exceeded the affinity differences observed between miRNA-site types, the affinity of weaker sites in more favorable contexts often exceeded that of stronger sites in less favorable contexts (Fig. 4B, fig. S4A–E).

 To identify general features of the flanking-dinucleotide effect across miRNA sequences and site types, we trained a multiple linear-regression model on the complete set of flanking-dinucleotide KD values corresponding to all six canonical site types of each miRNA, fitting the contribution of each of the four nucleotides of the two flanking dinucleotides.
 The output of the model agreed well with the observed KD values (Fig. 4C left, r2 = 0.94), which indicated that the effects of the flanking dinucleotides were largely consistent between miRNAs and between site types of each miRNA.
 A and U nucleotides each enhanced binding affinity, whereas G nucleotides reduced affinity, and C nucleotides were intermediate or neutral (fig. 4C right).
 Moreover, the identity of the 5′ flanking dinucleotide, which must approach the central RNA-binding channel of AGO, contributed ~2-fold more to binding affinity than did the 3′ flanking sequence (Fig. 4C, right).